yaqwsx/bcthesis/symdivine.md

 * control flow location is represented explicitly,

-* memory layout layer (MML) is provided,
+* memory mapping layer (MML) is provided,

 * set of functions for data manipulation is provided.

 \noindent We will now discuss each of these assumptions in detail.

-The interpreter expects the control flow location in a straightforward form following the instruction identification in an \llvm bit-code.
-Each instruction in an \llvm bit-code can be uniquely identified by a triplet $(f_ {idx}, bb_{idx}, i_{idx})$, where $f_{idx}$, $bb_{idx}$ and $i_{idx}$ are indices of function in the \llvm bit-code, a basic block in the function and the instruction in a basic block, respectively.
+The interpreter expects the control flow location in a straightforward form following the instruction identification in an \llvm bitcode.
+Each instruction in an \llvm bitcode can be uniquely identified by a triplet $(f_ {idx}, bb_{idx}, i_{idx})$, where $f_{idx}$, $bb_{idx}$ and $i_{idx}$ are indices of function in the \llvm bitcode, a basic block in the function and the instruction in a basic block, respectively.
 As \symdivine supports multi-threaded programs, a control flow location is kept for each thread.
 There is a unique integral identifier assigned to each thread upon its execution.
 To